faseeh008/RailwayBrand/README.md

 ## 🚀 Deployment

+### Deploy to Railway (Recommended for Full Stack)

+Railway is perfect for deploying the complete application including:
+- SvelteKit frontend/backend
+- Python color-service
+- PostgreSQL database
+- All services in one project

+**Quick Start:**
+1. Push your code to GitHub
+2. Go to [railway.app](https://railway.app) → New Project
+3. Deploy from GitHub repo
+4. Add PostgreSQL database
+5. Add color-service (set root directory to `color-service/`)
+6. Configure environment variables
+7. Run database migrations

+📖 **See [RAILWAY_DEPLOYMENT.md](./RAILWAY_DEPLOYMENT.md) for detailed Railway deployment instructions.**
+⚡ **Or check [RAILWAY_QUICKSTART.md](./RAILWAY_QUICKSTART.md) for a 5-minute quick start.**

-### Deploy to Vercel (Recommended)
+### Deploy to Vercel (Frontend Only)

-This application is optimized for Vercel deployment:
+This application is also optimized for Vercel deployment (frontend + API routes):

 ```bash
 # Install Vercel CLI